Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/auditing_config_changes.md

 ---

-    title: Track configuration changes
+    title: "Tracking configuration changes"
-    linkTitle: Configuration change logging
+    linkTitle: "Configuration change logging"
-    weight: 150
+    weight: 140

----
-The configuration auditing feature enables Transfer CFT to track configuration changes and send this information to the Sentinel server.
+---The configuration auditing feature enables Transfer CFT to track configuration changes and send this information to the Sentinel server.
 The configuration change can be:

 - Deleting, modifying, or creating a CFTxxx object (PART, or PART database)